Making a difference in the lives of people at the Thompson Center for Autism & Neurodevelopment at the University of Missouri

 Who we are

-The Thompson Foundation for Autism & Neurodevelopment strengthens children and families affected by autism and neurodevelopmental disorders by raising awareness, advancing public policy, and funding the needs of the Thompson Center for Autism & Neurodevelopment at the University of Missouri.
+The Thompson Foundation for Autism & Neurodevelopment strengthens children and families impacted by autism and neurodevelopmental disorders by raising awareness, advancing public policy, and funding the needs of the Thompson Center for Autism & Neurodevelopment at the University of Missouri.

 Together with the Thompson Center, we are making a difference in the lives of people affected by autism and neurodevelopmental disorders.